cmehx/salt-vagrant-example/README.md

 - Vagrant
 - Virtual Box
 - Python
-- Ubuntu local env as root user
+- Ubuntu local env as root user / second vagrant vm can also be used as master

 ## Getting started